![]() |

 Boredom is a major complaint among the elderly who can no longer live independently.
 When it isn't safe for them to do the tasks they enjoy or simply did everyday, they can become morose and even depressed.

 Turning all that trash into craft projects took care of two issues at the same time.
-By coming up with some easy-to-do craft projects, we repurposed tons of what was basically garbage.
+By coming up with some easy-to-do craft projects, we repurposed tons of items.
 Plus, my grandmother didn't feel anxious about losing these items, because they were being "put to good use".
 Meaning we were making useful items from them.
-And of course, crafting is a good way to pass time and still be productive, something that many elders worry about.

 Here are some of the ways we upcycled hoarded items into useful craft projects: